pybind/pybind11/docs/advanced/classes.rst

 When the constructor is invoked from Python, pybind11 will call the factory function and store the resulting C++ instance in the Python instance.

-When combining factory functions constructors with :ref:`overriding_virtuals` there are two approaches.
+When combining factory functions constructors with :ref:`virtual function trampolines <overriding_virtuals>` there are two approaches.
 The first is to add a constructor to the alias class that takes a base value by rvalue-reference.
 If such a constructor is available, it will be used to construct an alias instance from the value returned by the factory function.
 The second option is to provide two factory functions to ``py::init()``: the first will be invoked when no alias class is required (i.e. when the class is being used but not inherited from in Python), and the second will be invoked when an alias is required.

 You can also specify a single factory function that always returns an alias
-instance: this will result in behaviour similar to ``py::init_alias<...>()``, as described in :ref:`extended_aliases`.
+instance: this will result in behaviour similar to ``py::init_alias<...>()``, as described in the :ref:`extended trampoline class documentation
+<extended_aliases>`.

 The following example shows the different factory approaches for a class with an alias: